-3. Install the rubber cover with the "TOP" mark upward and snuggle on the boss.
-Then insert the connector.
+3. Install the rubber cover with the "TOP" mark upward, and snuggle on the boss.
+Insert the connector.
+Then install the plastic cover.

 Make sure the rubber cover fits snugly on the connector and the headlight body.

 Aiming is not necessary after replacing the bulb.
 When aiming adjustment is necessary, contact your Toyota dealer.